microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-checkin.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Check-in a checked out **driveItem** resource, which makes the version of the document available to others.
+Check in a checked out **driveItem** resource, which makes the version of the document available to others.

 ## Permissions